sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/transfer/transferWithHook.md

             - `outputTokenAddress?`: *(Optional)* The token address where tokens will be sent after the contract call.
             - `approvalAddress?`: *(Optional)* The contract address that requires approval to transfer tokens (e.g., for `transferFrom`).
     - `recipient?`: *(Optional)* The address of the recipient of any leftover tokens.
-    - `sourceChains?`: *(Optional)* An array of source chain IDs to be considered for aggregation.
-If omitted, Sprinter will use all available source chains.
+    - `sourceChains?`: *(Optional)* An array of source chain IDs to be considered for the transfer.
+If omitted, Sprinter will use all available chains for the solution.
-    - `threshold?`: *(Optional)* The minimum amount of the token to leave on the source chain, in the smallest denomination (useful for avoiding emptying the source chain completely).
+    - `threshold?`: *(Optional)* The minimum amount of tokens required to trigger the transfer solution.
+If not met, the transfer solution will not proceed.
 - `fetchOptions?`: *(Optional)* An object containing `baseUrl` to override the default API endpoint for this request.

 import HowToCallData from "../_how-to-calldata.md"